naman14/TimberX/README.md

 >(c) 2019 Naman Dwivedi

->This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License(version 3 or later) as published by the Free Software Foundation.

 >This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.